-- High level disinfection-a disinfectant that kills all microbial pathogens, except large numbers of bacterial endospores when used as recommended by manufacturer. - Intermediate level disinfection-a disinfectant that kills all microbial pathogens except bacterial endospores, when used as recommended by the manufacturer.
-It is bactericidal, tuberculocidal, fungicidal (against asexual spores but not necessarily dried chlamydospores or sexual spores) and virucidal. - Low level disinfection-a disinfectant that rapidly kills most vegetative bacteria as well as medium sized lipid containing viruses, when used according to labelling.
+- High-level disinfection-a disinfectant that kills all microbial pathogens, except large numbers of bacterial endospores when used as recommended by manufacturer.
+High-level disinfection is the minimum grade disinfectant used for disinfection of a semi-critical reusable medical devices (instruments and equipment). - Intermediate-level disinfection-a disinfectant that kills all microbial pathogens except bacterial endospores, when used as recommended by the manufacturer.
+This process is effective against most bacterial, viral and fungal spores (source: AS 5369:2023). - Low-level disinfection-a disinfectant that rapidly kills most vegetative bacteria as well as medium sized lipid containing viruses, when used as recommended by the manufacturer.
 It cannot be relied upon to destroy, within a practical period, bacterial endospores, mycobacteria, fungi or all small nonlipid viruses.
+Intermediate and low-level disinfection is the minimum grade disinfectant used for disinfection of a non-critical reusable medical or other devices where required.